Our site auditor tool scans for 44 of the most common and most critical issues that affect onsite SEO.

 The issues that we scan for are as follows:

-- Pages returning a 5xx http status code These are fatal errors that will prevent anyone, including search engines, from accessing your website.
-They are normally caused from a programming bug or a server misconfiguration.
+- Pages returning a 5xx HTTP status code These are fatal errors that will prevent anyone, including search engines, from accessing your website.
+They are usually caused by a programming bug or a server misconfiguration.

 - Pages missing a title A <title> tag is one of the most important components of a page.
 It is often used as a link to your page on a search engine and is meant to describe the purpose of the page in a few words.